michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/01_preface.md

 UNIX is more of design structure and philosophy than it is an actual thing like we might think of when we say Mac, PC, or Linux.
 It's " [a family of multitasking, multiuser computer operating systems that derive from the original AT&T Unix, development starting in the 1970s at the Bell Labs research center..."](https://en.wikipedia.org/wiki/Unix)(- Wikipedia).
 Essentially, we use the term UNIX to describe a specific type of operating system, much like we do when we call something a Mac or a PC.
 The only difference here is that this is less of a specific opertaing system, and more of a description of one.
 IE: Macs are UNIX-like, and PCs are non-UNIX-like.

-Linux and Max are actually both considered 'POISX', as both are derived from POSIX standarads.
+Linux and Macs are actually both considered 'POISX', as both are derived from POSIX standarads.
 Okay, so what is POSIX then?

-POSIX (Portable Operating System Interface) is also very similary to what we think of when we talk about UNIX, except that it defines more of a set of standards that operating systems must comply with to be considered "fully POSIX Complatable".
+POSIX (Portable Operating System Interface) is also very similar to what we think of when we talk about UNIX, except that it defines more of a set of standards that operating systems must comply with to be considered "fully POSIX Complatable".
 POSIX is "[a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems"](https://en.wikipedia.org/wiki/POSIX)(- Wikipedia).
 Essentially, for something to be POSIX, it must ensure that it can run all POSIX compliant applications seemlessly.

 Alright, that's a lot of -IX's.
 What does all this mean?